grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

     </figcaption>
 </figure>

 The reserve has a few different options for walks.
-On our first visit , we explore a trail that goes along the North side of the Afon Marteg.
+On our first visit, we explore a trail that goes along the North side of the Afon Marteg.
 Before we get there though, we must first descend from the car park - and my goodness, the views are fantastic.
 We pass by the Dipper hide as we cross the river; it seems aptly named, this river looks built for Dipper.
 And we